calebmadrigal/rpath_example/README.md

 # rpath_example

-Example of how to set rpath with gcc.
+Example of how to set rpath with gcc on Linux.

 `do_test` is compiled with rpath set to `test_lib`, so `libsquareit.so` will be searched for there.